Dealing with the Most Common Alzheimer’s and Dementia Symptoms

 It feels like they’re acting this way on purpose!

-It’s natural for you to feel frustrated and angry, but try to remember that their aggressive or annoying behavior is not done on purpose to annoy you.
+It’s natural for you to feel frustrated and angry, but try to remember that aggressive and/or annoying behavior is not done on purpose to annoy you.

-Your older adult is trying hard to communicate, but lacks the ability to do it properly.
-Take a deep breath, slowly count to 10, and use the tips in the guide to calmly deal with the situation.
+An older adult is trying hard to communicate, but they're unable to do so properly.
+Take a deep breath, count to 10 slowly, and use the tips in the guide to calmly handle the situation.

 Recommended for you: